NotRequiem/screenshare-tool/README.md

 > 25. Detects if the user modified the registry to bypass certain logs.

 > 26. Detects fileless cheat injections.

+> 27. Detects autoclickers by using MouseKeys.

+> 28. Detects executed and unsigned files with BAM.

 ## Methodology
 The tool does not use a lot of methods to check for certain things, it focuses on one strong method, and then patches every bypass possible for that method.